Chastilock/chastilock-cardgame/README.md

 `yarn setuphooks`

 Please note that hooks were not yet tested on Windows.
-But they should be platform independant.
+But they should be platform independent.

 ### Running tests